javalin/website/_posts/tutorials/2021-04-16-javalin-sureness-example.md

 ## Test

 Through the above steps, a complete auth function project is completed.
 Someone maybe think that with only these few steps, where is its complete function and what can it support?
-This built project is based on the RBAC permission model and supports Baisc authentication, Digest authentication and JWT authentication.
-It can fine-grained control the user's access to the restful api provided by the Javalin.
-That is to control which users can access which api.
+This built project is based on the RBAC permission model and supports Basic authentication, Digest authentication and JWT authentication.
+It can fine-grained control the user's access to the REST API provided by the Javalin.
+That is to control which users can access which API.

 Let's test it. (we use postman and chrome to test.)